Menu

 LisaLisa Stiver

-Lisa Stiver is a partner at the law firm of Thompson Dorfman Sweatman LLP who’s practice focuses on corporate and commercial law.
+Lisa Stiver is a partner at the law firm of Thompson Dorfman Sweatman LLP whose practice focuses on corporate and commercial law.
 She is the Chair of the Management Committee and Chair of the firm’s Business Law Practice Group.
 She is also on the firm’s Student Committee, having chaired it from 2012-2019.

 Sheree WalderSheree Walder